 Rani ka Vav, Patan, Gujarat

-Located at one of major busy squares of the city of Hyderabad, the Charminar, is a medieval Islamic monument which is also used as a mosque.
+Located at one of the major busy squares of the city of Hyderabad, the Charminar is a medieval Islamic monument that is also used as a mosque.
 The icon is representative of a thriving culture of Deccani Sultanates especially the Qutub Shahi dynasty that ruled sometime around the end of the 16th century.
-The picturesque monument has Persian elements in its design and is punctuated by finely carved patterns that adds a major charm to its beauty.
-Read more
+The picturesque monument has Persian elements in its design and is punctuated by finely carved patterns that add a major charm to its beauty.

 Group of Monuments, Qutb Minar, Delhi